Higher-order structure of Hamiltonian truncation effective theory: Next-to-next-to-local corrections

 the resulting contribution vanishes for generic values of \(E_{\rm max}\), \(R\), and \(m\), since the condition \(2\omega_k = E_{\rm max}\) requires

 to be an integer, which is not guaranteed for generic choices of the parameters.

 This issue is not intrinsic to the matching procedure, but rather an artifact of performing the \(1/E_{\rm max}\) expansion after the spectrum discretization.
 Formulating the matching in infinite volume provides a natural way to avoid it, as the spectrum becomes continuous and the distributional structure associated with derivatives of the Heaviside step function is well defined in the standard sense.
-Once the coefficients are determined in the continuum, the discretization can be reintroduced through spatial compactification, which is required in practice to obtain a separable Hilbert space.
+Once the coefficients are determined in the continuum, the discretization can be reintroduced through spatial compactification, which is required in practice to obtain a separable Hilbert space, i.e., a space admitting a discrete basis.

 In infinite volume, the sum in Eq.~\eqref{eq:problem_Heaviside} is replaced by a momentum integral, leading to

 The discussion above can be straightforwardly extended to the cases with two and zero external legs.
 In these sectors, the determination of the matching coefficients similarly reduces to the evaluation of continuum integrals involving derivatives of the Heaviside step function, with the only difference being the structure of the energy denominators associated with the corresponding topologies.
 In the two-leg case, the relevant integrals take the form